ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 The Microsoft 365 Compliance Center provides the ability to monitor and review user and administrator activities across the Microsoft 365 applications from the past 90 days.

-Audit logs are kept by default for 90 days but are configurable up to 10 years using an Audit retention policy Microsoft Purview Audit (Premium).
+Audit logs are kept by default for 90 days but are configurable up to 10 years using an Audit retention policy with Microsoft Purview Audit (Premium).

 When an event occurs for the respective application it will take anywhere from 30 minutes up to 24 hours before it can be viewed in the audit log search.